America's 10 Best Beaches, Ranked

 We’ve turned to the definitive expert to round up the best-of-the-best beaches in the nation: Dr. Beach, aka Dr. Stephen P. Leatherman, professor and director of the Laboratory for Coastal Research at Florida International University.
 The author of "America’s Best Beaches" and more than a dozen other books, Dr. Beach uses 50 criteria to compile his list to take the guesswork out of planning your summer beach vacation.

-Here are his 2021 picks for the top 10 beaches in the U.S ... plus information on where to stay nearby for extended R&R.
+Here are his picks for the top 10 beaches in the U.S.

 10. Coast Guard Beach, Cape Cod, Massachusetts

-Starting off Dr. Beach's 2021 list is Coast Guard Beach in Cape Cod.
-Dubbed “The Great Beach” by Henry David Thoreau, this beach is the site where the Mayflower made landfall in 1620.
+Starting off Dr. Beach's 2023 list is Coast Guard Beach in Cape Cod.
+Dubbed “The Great Beach” by Henry David Thoreau, it is where the Mayflower made landfall in 1620.

 The beach was formed when a sand spit attached to the glacial cliffs.
 Today, beachcombers can walk from the spit directly onto a barrier beach system to observe nesting plovers and terns in the summer and harbor seals in the winter.
 If you’re fascinated by sea life or into birdwatching, take the pathway that leads to the bicycle trail bridge to get to the adjacent marsh, where you can watch shorebirds working in the tidal flats.